-Key responsibilities: standards of teaching and learning across all schools within the trust, induction of new staff and teacher training, leading standards at Chesterton Primary (all aspects)
+Key responsibilities: standards of teaching and learning across all schools within the trust, induction of new staff and teacher training.
+Leading improvement and standards at Chesterton Primary (all aspects)

 Steph Waterhouse: Director of Partnership and Communication, Deputy Headteacher at CCSC

 Key Responsibilities: website, communication and marketing, relationships with our partner schools and other partner schools beyond the trust.

 Steph joined Chesterton Community Sports College as an NQT English teacher in 2004.
 She very soon established herself as an outstanding teacher and quickly gained promotion to Head of Department.
-She first became a member of the Senior Leadership Team in 2013 and has earned further promotion to Deputy Headteacher and as a member of the Trust Senior Leadership Team.
+She first became a member of the Senior Leadership Team in 2013 and has earned further promotion to Deputy Headteacher and as a member of the Trust Executive Leadership Team.
 Steph has earned her reputation from excellent teaching and enviable people management skills.
 She is an inspiring leader who brings out the best in all those she works with.